Stephen-RA-King/pydough/README.md

 $ make clean html
 ```

+### Logging
+If you have chosen to use logging, then the ABSOLUTE path to the log file will need
+to be set.
+Currently it is set to a RELATIVE file to where the application is run.
+Everybody's file structures are different, so obviously it is not possible for me to
+know where you want your log file to be.

+This can be set in the src / __init__.py file  -> handlers -> file -> filename

 ### Using Invoke tasks.py

 I have written a "***tasks.py***" file that takes care of many of the mundane repository maintenance tasks: